cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 Sigur: "Still in the room where the guards took me.
 You've been ignoring me for a few hours.
 Just stupid.
-My skull is booming too and I feel sick.
+My head is throbbing, too, and I feel sick.
 I feel the pressure in my stomach, gag reflex.
 I'm really a little nauseous... even here."